JannDeterling/twu-biblioteca-jann-deterling/sql-answers.md

     FROM checkout_item, book
     WHERE book.id = checkout_item.book_id AND book.title = "The Hobbit"
 );
+--- Solution using an inner join ---
+SELECT member.name
+FROM  member, book
+INNER JOIN checkout_Item ON checkout_Item.book_id = book.id AND checkout_Item.member_id = member.id
+WHERE book.title = "The Hobbit";
 ```

 2. How many people have not checked out anything?